nrfjr/RDEX_PF-SAIMS-w-ET-Capstone-Project-/README.md

 4. Select 'MySQL ODBC ANSI Driver' and click Finish.
 5. Enter the Server IP Address on  TCP/IP Server Field
 6. Enter Username and Password provided by the server.
-7. Click 'Test' to test the connection, if the connection is successful then select the database 'rd_saims' otherwise, start from step 5.
+7. Click 'Test' to test the connection, if the connection is successful then select the database 'rd_saims' otherwise, start again from step 5.
 8. Click Add and OK to finish.